 Holiday gift giving season can be difficult when extended family members chose toys or games that are beyond a child's development, understanding, or ability to handle.
 Remember that mainstream children also receive inappropriate gifts, and it's always best to be gracious and teach our children by example how they should practice their best manners.

-When he was still in preschool, evaluations showed that my son would have difficulty understanding video games and similar toys, but his uncle bought him a Nintendo game anyway.
-Within a week, my son understood that first game better than the rest of us after two months.
+When he was still in preschool, evaluations showed that my son would have difficulty understanding video games and similar toys, but his uncle bought him a Nintendo unit anyway.
+Within a week, my son understood the first game better than the rest of us after two months.
 Sometimes we learn things by 'happy accidents.'

 When a toy or game is marketed to families of children with special needs, we might be as dazzled by educational or therapeutic features as our children are by television ads.
 Sometimes the technology featured in these toys are used more creatively in mainstream toys that come to market faster at less expense because there is a wider market welcoming them.

-It can be frustrating to invest in a product developed for a child with special needs only to find that a mainstream toy or game based on the same technology is selling for half the price with twice the creativity.
+It can be frustrating to invest in a product developed for a child with special needs only to find that a mainstream toy or game based on the same technology is selling for much less than half the price with more than twice the creativity.
 This is especially noticeable with 'speaking' toys and games.
-Also, children can find uses for specialty items and toys that adults may overlook.
+Children can often find uses for specialty items and toys that adults may overlook.

 When my son was in special education preschool, his speech therapist acquired a communication device so that he could use it to visit with Santa at a local department store.
-While my son played at the classroom art table, the CDS and I programmed the little computer to ask Santa for gifts that I was fairly sure Santa would bring that year.
+While my son played at the classroom art table, the CDS and I programmed the little computer to ask Santa for gifts that I was fairly sure would be found under our tree that year.

-We cut pictures of those items out of a toy catalog and ads and then called my son over to explain how the machine would work.
+We cut pictures of the items out of a toy catalog and ads and then called my son over to explain how the machine would work.
 He understood and was delighted.
-Then he pulled the toy catalog over to find the items he wanted us to paste on the communication buttons of the device.
-Some items he did receive did not interest him until neighborhood children visited and showed an interest.
+Then he pulled the toy catalog over to find the items he wanted us to paste on the communication buttons of the device so he could ask Santa.
+Just a few years later, he was quite relieved that he could write out his own gift wish list, with no suggestions from adults at all.
+His grandmother put him up to the first one, and he never looked back.

 The best gift we can give our children is our time and attention.
 Reducing stress and increasing comfort for ourselves can help the whole family cope with holiday events that might be overwhelming to everyone involved.